-This type of cheek reduction surgery is becoming more widespread, says New York City plastic surgeon Benjamin Paul, MD, “because the procedure is becoming better exposed.
-Instagram and our selfie culture has people face-tuning and reviewing their (facial) contours with a fine tooth comb.
-A chiseled look is in.”
+This type of cheek reduction surgery is becoming more widespread, says New York City-based board certified plastic surgeon Benjamin Paul, MD, “because the procedure is becoming better exposed; Instagram and our selfie culture has people face-tuning and reviewing their (facial) contours with a fine-tooth comb; and a chiseled look is in.”

 While seeking out a surgery seen on social media has become ubiquitous, particularly among millennials, plastic surgeons caution against it.
-Nashville plastic surgeon Jacob Unger, MD, a Clinical Assistant Professor of Plastic Surgery at Vanderbilt University, explains that “when executed properly, buccal fat removal gently changes the contour of the face.
-But it can certainly be over-resected - which means too much fat is removed.
+Nashville-based board certified plastic surgeon Jacob Unger, MD, explains that “when executed properly, buccal fat removal gently changes the contour of the face.
+But it can certainly be over-resected – which means too much fat is removed.
 Going from a full face to a severely sculpted look is not subtle.
 We have to recognize that what sells on social media is not necessarily what works in reality.”

-After buccal fat pad removal surgery, patients can generally expect minor discomfort and swelling that persists for about a week to ten days - sometimes longer.
-Dr. Paul advises patients to ice for the first 48 hours to mitigate the swelling, to stick to a soft food diet for a week, and to avoid exercise for ten days.
-Typically, patients are able to work from home after a few days, and return to work (provided it does not involve strenuous activity) in a week.
-According to Dr. Frankel, “the results become optimal around 4-6 months.”
+After buccal fat pad removal surgery, patients can generally expect minor discomfort and swelling that persists for about a week to ten days – sometimes longer.
+Dr. Paul advises patients to ice for the first 48 hours to mitigate the swelling, to stick to a soft food diet for a week, and to avoid exercise for 10 days.
+Typically, patients are able to work from home after a few days, and can return to work (provided it does not involve strenuous activity) in a week.
+According to Dr. Frankel, “the results become optimal around four to six months.”

 Beyond these immediate complications, Dr. Frankel warns, improper or unwarranted buccal fat pad removal “can lead to premature facial aging due to volume depletion.
 Over time a hollowness can develop in the cheeks and the skin can become lax; especially in older persons or those with less elastic skin.”
 Dr. Unger adds, “Fat is there for a reason – it’s a glide plane.”
 Fat is necessary, says Dr. Unger, to lubricate the muscles involved in chewing and speaking.
 “If you’re getting overly sculpted, you could get lots of complications functionally, or you could look strange.”
 Although there is little recourse for patients experiencing medical complications, Dr. Frankel notes that an overly gaunt appearance “can be rectified by injecting filler back into the cheeks.”

 If you’re considering buccal fat pad removal surgery, talk it over with a board certified plastic surgeon who has experience in facial aesthetics.
-To give you an idea about what to expect before, during and after buccal fat procedures, AEDIT spoke with several patients.
+To give you an idea about what to expect before, during, and after buccal fat procedures, The AEDITION spoke with several patients.